Eurozone

 The Eurosystem is the monetary authority of the eurozone, the Eurogroup is an informal body of finance ministers that makes fiscal policy for the currency union, and the European System of Central Banks is responsible for fiscal and monetary cooperation between eurozone and non-eurozone EU members.
 The European Central Bank (ECB) makes monetary policy for the eurozone, sets its base interest rate, and issues euro banknotes and coins.

-Since the financial crisis of 2007–2008, the eurozone has established and used provisions for granting emergency loans to member states in return for enacting economic reforms.
+Since the 2008 financial crisis, the eurozone has established and used provisions for granting emergency loans to member states in return for enacting economic reforms.
 The eurozone has also enacted some limited fiscal integration; for example, in peer review of each other's national budgets.
 The issue is political and in a state of flux in terms of what further provisions will be agreed for eurozone change.

-No eurozone member state has left, and there are no provisions to do so or to be expelled.
+The eurozone comprises about half the countries in geographical Europe.
+Within the European Union (EU), seven member states have not yet adopted the euro and continue to use their own national currencies: Bulgaria, the Czech Republic, Denmark, Hungary, Poland, Romania, and Sweden.
+Of these, all except Denmark are legally committed to adopting the euro once they meet the required convergence criteria.
+Bulgaria has been approved to become the 21st eurozone member effective 1 January 2026.
+To date, no country has left the eurozone, and there are no formal provisions for either voluntary withdrawal or expulsion.

 Territory

 Eurozone

 In 1998, eleven member states of the European Union had met the euro convergence criteria, and the eurozone came into existence with the official launch of the euro (alongside national currencies) on 1 January 1999 in those countries: Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal, and Spain.
 Greece qualified in 2000 and was admitted on 1 January 2001.

-The preceding twelve members introduced physical euro banknotes and euro coins on 1 January 2002.
+These twelve founding members introduced physical euro banknotes and euro coins on 1 January 2002.
 After a short transition period, they took out of circulation and rendered invalid their pre-euro national coins and notes.

 Between 2007 and 2023, eight new states have acceded: Croatia, Cyprus, Estonia, Latvia, Lithuania, Malta, Slovakia, and Slovenia.
+Bulgaria has been approved to accede effective 1 January 2026.